 - Draw upon the Society’s economic fund to strengthen First Nations’ capacity to grow and diversify coastal economies through strategic acquisitions, business creation and expansion, supports for entrepreneurs, and enhanced economic infrastructure.

 - Support the transition from fossil fuel-dependent electrical grids to sustainable energy use and sourcing by collaborating with coastal First Nations, the Province of BC, and funders to deliver financing and services through the Renewable Energy for Remote Communities and Community Energy Diesel Reduction programs.

 - Support First Nations to identify and secure new economic funding opportunities.

 Partner with First Nations to proactively facilitate the sharing of knowledge.

 - Demonstrate how Coast Funds’ project investments are strengthening well-being on local and regional scales by analysing and publishing environmental, social, economic, and cultural outcomes.

-- Proactively share project stories and well-being outcomes to facilitate peer mentoring and knowledge sharing, and to empower First Nations.
+- Collaborate with First Nations to share their project stories and well-being outcomes, facilitate peer mentoring and knowledge sharing, and celebrate First Nations’ successes.